Carthage Tunisia Travel Guide

 Tunisia's varied terrain supports a lot of open-air pursuits.
 Some activities require travel beyond Carthage.

 Carthage Archaeological Park: Easy walking paths through ruins.
-Boukornine National Park (south of Tunis, 30-min drive): Trails having several difficulty.
+Boukornine National Park (south of Tunis, 30-min drive): Trails with different difficulty.
 Easy strolls or challenging climbs for panoramic views of Tunis.

-Beaches (La Marsa, Gammarth): Good for swimming and sunbathing.
-Mediterranean waters are clear.
+Beaches (La Marsa, Gammarth): Good for a swim and sunbathing.
+Mediterranean the seas are clear.

-Many resorts in nearby areas: Jet-skiing, parasailing, and boat trips.
+Many resorts in nearby areas: Jet-skiing, parasailing, and water trips.
 Some have diving and snorkeling excursions.
 Inquire at hotels or local tour operators.

 Wild camping is generally not advised due to safety and cultural considerations.